 The English word ‘for’ in the Greek is the conjunction γάρ/gar, Strong’s G1063.
 Strong’s Concordance defines the word ‘gar’ as: for, indeed (a conjunction used to express cause, explanation, inference or continuation).
 Thayer’s Greek Lexicon states ‘gar’ to mean: It adduces the Cause or gives the Reason of a preceding statement or opinion; It serves to explain, make clear, illustrate, a preceding thought or word.

-Why, then, is the one who walks according to the flesh, and whose mind is set on the flesh, at enmity with God?
+‘Why’ is the one who walks according to the flesh, and whose mind is set on the flesh, at enmity with God?
 What does the apostle Paul state is the ‘Cause’ and ‘Reason’ for that mind to be God’s enemy?

 ‘for’ it does not submit to God’s Law | Romans 8:7

-This is the one and only deciding factor that Paul gave for how someone, everyone, “might” fulfill the righteousness of the Law.
+“Not submitting to God’s Law” is the one and only reason Paul gave for how someone, everyone is the enemy of God.
+Therefore, “submitting to God’s Law” is the one and only deciding factor that Paul gave for how someone, everyone, “might” fulfill the righteousness of the Law.
 That it is what verses 4 through 8 state in context ~

 - v.4 the righteousness of the Law ‘might’ be fulfilled in those who do NOT walk according to the flesh